-The principles for ongoing course and subject review and improvement at the Institution are detailed in the Course Development, Review and Approval Procedures and the Subject Review and Development Procedures.
+Processes for interim monitoring and evaluation of courses and subjects are detailed in the Course Development, Review and Approval Procedures, the Subject Development, Review and Approval Procedures, and the Course Monitoring and Evaluation Procedures.
 In general, all accredited courses are subject to comprehensive reviews and interim monitoring, both of which are overseen by the Academic Board as the peak academic governance body at the Institution.
-Review and improvement activities include regular external referencing of student cohorts against comparable courses of study in accordance with Higher Education Standard 5.3.1 (as per levels 2 and 3 of the Learning and Teaching Evaluation Framework).